© WFP/Giulio Dadamo

 Food assistance

-WFP is supporting 1.4 million vulnerable people affected by chronic food insecurity and climate-related disasters in Chad.
-In the Lake Chad Basin we provide cash-based transfers to enable vulnerable people to buy food from local markets, boosting the economy.
-We also provide nutrition support to babies aged six months to two years, helping to prevent malnutrition.
+WFP is aiming to support approximately 3 million vulnerable people affected by chronic food insecurity and climate-related disasters in 2022.
+WFP provides cash-based transfers to enable vulnerable internally displaced people to buy food from local markets, boosting the economy.
+We provide food to refugees, returnees and vulnerable local communities during the lean season.

-WFP provides nutritious school meals to 120,000 children in food insecure areas of the Sahel, where food production is poor even in relatively good years.
+WFP supports the Ministry of Education, regional and local educational authorities, schools, and communities with technical assistance and provides school meals to preschools and primary schools as well as assistance to adolescent girls to increase attendance rates.
+WFP provides nutritious school meals to children in food insecure areas of the Sahel, where food production is poor even in relatively good years.
 School meals encourage school enrolment, which is low in these regions.
-We also provide an emergency school meal programme in the Lake Chad region, feeding 15,000 children.
+We also provide an emergency school meal programme in the Lake Chad region.
+In 2021, WFP school meals reached a total of 200,000 school children.

 UN Humanitarian Air Service (UNHAS)

-WFP manages the UN Humanitarian Air Service (UNHAS) on behalf of the humanitarian community in Chad, with 19 destinations throughout the country served by four aircraft carrying personnel and light cargo.
-Over 120 humanitarian organizations rely on UNHAS to carry out their vital work in Chad.
+WFP manages the UN Humanitarian Air Service (UNHAS) on behalf of the humanitarian community in Chad, with 21 destinations throughout the country served by four aircraft carrying personnel and light cargo.
+UNHAS is a critical enabler of humanitarian and development assistance in Chad.
+Its network is strategically structured to provide maximum coverage of the country’s large land surface.
+In 2021, a total of 105 humanitarian organizations and 10,600 passengers relied on UNHAS to carry out their vital work in Chad.

 Chad news releases